Templates in Rewriting Induction: Applying Recursor Equivalences

 In both cases in \exaref{onesided-matching1} we applied a recursor equivalence to produce an equation that compares two terms of similar iterative structure (e.g. both upward tail recursive).
-This was effective because such comparisons are often much simpler using low-level techniques than comparisons between different programming structures.
-In this case, the resulting equations can be proved in an entirely straightforward way (without requiring further lemma equations or generalizations).
-Such proofs are typically easy to be done in a fully automatic fashion (although we have not yet implemented this automation in our tool).
+This was effective because such comparisons are often much simpler to prove than comparisons between different programming structures: both $\eq{E}{1}$ and $\eq{E}{2}$ can be proved in an entirely straightforward way (without requiring further lemma equations or generalizations).
+Such proofs are typically easy to be done in a fully automatic fashion (although we have not yet implemented this automation in \cora).
 Unfortunately, the strategy does not always suffice on its own, as illustrated in \exaref{onesided-matching2}.